vitessio/website/content/en/docs/get-started/local.md

 sudo yum -y localinstall https://dev.mysql.com/get/mysql57-community-release-el7-9.noarch.rpm sudo yum -y install mysql-community-server etcd
 ```

-_Vitess supports MySQL 5.6+ and MariaDB 10.0+.
-We recommend MySQL 5.7 if your installation method provides a choice._

 The services `mysqld` and `etcd` should be shutdown, since `etcd` will conflict with the `etcd` started in the examples, and `mysqlctl` will start its own copies of `mysqld`: